Memory Techniques

 Association

 Associate new material with things you already know.
 You can also associate facts to images.
 This helps to make the information meaningful and aids in the organization and structure of the material.
-The more organized the information, the more successful your will be in locating the information.
+The more organized the information, the more successful your brain will be in locating the information.

 By recalling something you already know and making a mental link to what you are trying to learn, you can help yourself recall the new information.
 For example, the combination to my gym locker is the day my sister was born (Jan.
 13th), then the number of dates I had last year (3), then the score on my first calculus test (89).
 So the combination is 13, 3, 89.